 If you send out 15 job offers to get one acceptance, you should probably consider evaluating your recruitment process because it’s not enticing qualified candidates.
 This rate shows the strength of the applicant pool you attract and whether or not candidates want to work with your organization.
 If you have many rejections, try to gain feedback to find out how to improve your current system.

-Hires to Goal
+Hires to Goal for Recruitment Metrics

 The total number of hires needed to meet your company’s predetermined goal within a specific period.
 If your company isn’t meeting hiring goals, knowing your metrics can help you gain insight into how to fix your current recruitment process.